The Benefits of Provencal Village Life in Cotignac

 What is your pick for nearby family-friendly dining?

 Almost all the restaurants in Cotignac are family-friendly (except Le Mas de Cotignac unless the children are older).
 Les Quatre Saisons has burgers and casual fare.
 The Trois Marches and La Tarente have good pizzas (in winter La Tarente serves mountain cuisine like fondue and raclette).
-In May 2020, there is a restaurant opening as part of the new Lou Calen retreat.
+In May 2020, a restaurant is opening as part of the new Lou Calen retreat.
 We understand that the talented American chef plans a farm-to-table style menu.

 Touring Provence from Cotignac